radhikab1/Budget-Buddy/README.md

 ## About
-▪ Developed a Java application that allows users to manage and access their financial information via a GUI designed using Java Swing
+▪ Developed a Java application that allows users to manage and access their financial information via a GUI designed using Java Swing<br>
-▪ Created JSON classes for the user to track transactions and balances by saving and loading files ▪ Tested functionality by writing ~30 JUnit test cases to enforce robustness of program models
+▪ Created JSON classes for the user to track transactions and balances by saving and loading files<br>
+▪ Tested functionality by writing ~30 JUnit test cases to enforce robustness of program models

 ## Skills Used:
-▪ Java
+▪ Java<br>
-▪ Java Swing GUI
+▪ Java Swing GUI<br>
 ▪ JUnit

 ## The Application